ngol0/Unity3D-SkillSytem/README.md

 The skills I created in this demo project:

 <b>1.
 Skill 00: </b> a jump slash with a delayed click targeting.
+This targeting allows you to determine a circled area of targeting before clicking to apply your skill.
 Press 1 to use this skill.
 <p align="center">
   <img src="https://github.com/ngol0/unity3D-designPatterns/blob/main/skill1.gif" width="900" title="hover text">
 </p>

 <b>2.
-Skill 01:</b> a fire sword slash with a directional targeting (that is, the fireball will shoot toward where your cursor is the moment you apply the skill).
-Press 2 to apply this skill.
+Skill 01:</b> a fire sword slash with a directional targeting.
+This targeting prompts the fireball to shoot toward where your cursor is the moment you press 2 to apply the skill.